FRIEDREICH’S ATAXIA & SSD BENEFITS

 OUR LAWYERS OUR EXPERTS IN SSD LAW

 At our law firm, we can help you apply for SSD benefits for Friedreich’s ataxia.
 Also, we can help you appeal an SSA denial.
 Additionally, we will represent you in court at your Social Security hearing.
 If you have FA, then we can prepare you to testify.
 Our goal is to prove to the judge that you deserve SSD benefits.
-We will help you by preparing you for the questions the judge will ask in court.
+We will prepare you for the questions the judge will ask in court.

 Learn information on Idaho SSD benefits.
 Likewise, we have information on how to file for SSD benefits in California.
 If you need help filing for SSD benefits in Colorado, then we have information to help you.